 I’m driven to help protect the amazing world where we live, both for us and for future generations.
 This thought motivated me to work in finance but with a different focus, ambition, and scale.
 I was recently in South Africa for work and had the opportunity to go on safari for the first time.
 Besides the awesome beauty I saw, I realised how much we’ve yet to learn from the natural world.
 We need to fight to preserve it.

-My areas of focus at the moment (aside from generally trying to save the planet) are climate-credible investing, financing sustainable ecosystems, and targeted policy work in the UK and globally.
-I’ll be blogging mainly about these and other financial issues.
+My main areas of focus at the moment (aside from generally trying to save the planet) are climate-credible investing, finance system change, and targeted policy work in the UK and globally.
+I’ll be blogging mainly about these and other issues related to global sustainable finance.

 My latest posts

 It starts early: with that very first miraculous smile.
 When my son was born 10 months ago now, I began to wonder when that first of many smiles will appear across his face.
 First it was unconscious… however, very soon that conscious smile conveyed so much: trust, security, learning and – perhaps most importantly – […]Read more

 Is your pension destroying the planet and risking your long term savings?
 Investing in fossil fuels was considered a safe choice with minimal risk.
 But is this still the case?
 Climate change will affect the value of your pension.
 More floods, more severe weather, a warming world, and pressure on our food supply will affect […]Read more